redact3dd/Minecraft-info-bot/README.md

 ###### This project is not releated  to Mojang and respects it's guidelines.
 Minecraft is a trademark of Mojang Synergies AB.
 **Minecraft info** is a Discord bot written 100% in Node.js

 **Please note**: information like the bot's token has been removed.
-Start the program for the first time to generate a .env file and insert your token in it
+Start the program for the first time to generate a .env file and insert your token in it or set the DISCORD_TOKEN variable in your environment

 Default prefix: !